Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Results

-Our computed absorption onset energy (9.5 eV) is larger than the experimentally reported 7.7 eV\cite{kobayashi1983optical}.
+Our computed absorption onset energy (9.5 eV) is larger than the experimentally reported 7.7 eV \cite{kobayashi1983optical}.
 Several studies over the last decade have shown that optical properties predicted from theory can be affected by a combination of the quality of the electronic structure, finite temperature and the inclusion of nuclear quantum effects (NQE).
-For example, previous studies solving the Bethe–Salpeter equation (BSE) and using the GW approximation have reported the absorption onset between 8 and 9 eV\cite{Hahn_2005,Hermann_2008,Nguyen_2019,Tang_2025}, depending on the level of theory used to obtain the single particle wavefunctions in the GW calculations.
-NQEs have been shown to substantially lower the fundamental energy gap of water and ice by 0.5-0.7 and 1.2-1.5 eV, respectively\cite{Engel_2015,Bischoff2021,Berrens_2024}.
-Recently, Tang \textit{et al.}\cite{Tang_2025} reported onset absorption energies blue-shifted by 0.8 eV, relative to experiments\cite{kobayashi1983optical}, in the absence of NQEs.
+For example, previous studies solving the Bethe–Salpeter equation (BSE) and using the GW approximation have reported the absorption onset between 8 and 9 eV \cite{Hahn_2005,Hermann_2008,Nguyen_2019,Tang_2025}, depending on the level of theory used to obtain the single particle wavefunctions in the GW calculations.
+NQEs have been shown to substantially lower the fundamental energy gap of water and ice by 0.5-0.7 and 1.2-1.5 eV, respectively \cite{Engel_2015,Bischoff2021,Berrens_2024}.
+Recently, Tang \textit{et al.} \cite{Tang_2025} reported onset absorption energies blue-shifted by 0.8 eV, relative to experiments \cite{kobayashi1983optical}, in the absence of NQEs.
 Thus, the inclusion of the NQE corrections on the absorption edge of ice would move our onset energies into closer agreement with the experiments.
 As we will see later, besides these effects, the onset absorption energies are also sensitive to the presence of defects in the ice samples probed experimentally.
 Thus, a quantitative comparison should involve an understanding of the interplay of all these different contributions.
+Further, when comparing our theoretical onset absorption with the experimental spectrum\cite{kobayashi1983optical}, it is worth recalling that the latter also exhibits a series of higher energy features corresponding to higher energy excitations in ice.
+The focus of our work is establishing the mechanisms that could lead to emission of photons in the UV-visible range which typically occur from the lowest excited state\cite{Kasha_1950}.